A young Belarusian skier fled the country. Her family says she was banned from the sport for political reasons.

 “We left the country, and even though it may have been difficult, it’s easier to breathe now,” he said.

 Darya Dolidovich was not a contender to compete in the 2022 Beijing Olympics, which kicked off last week.
 But another Belarusian cross-country skier, Sviatlana Andryiuk, told Reuters last month that she was also blocked from competing internationally.
-Andryiuk said sports officials had accused her of supporting the opposition, even though she said she had never publicly expressed her political views.
+Andryiuk said sports officials accused her of supporting the opposition, even though she said she had never publicly expressed her political views.

 The move by Belarusian officials forced Andryiuk to miss a qualifying event that could have allowed her to take part in the Beijing Olympics, she told Reuters.
 She also lost her state job and said she was considering seeking refuge in Poland.